mohdzaid145256/progress-file-uploader-zaid/README.md

 - **Hosting Platform:** Render (Serverless Cloud Deployment)
 - **Storage:** Temporary storage in `/tmp/uploads` directory (cloud-hosted container storage)

 ---
+“The application is hosted on Render, a cloud-based serverless platform.
+The file storage currently uses Render’s temporary storage (/tmp), but the same Flask backend is fully compatible with AWS S3 or Google Cloud Storage for production environments.”
+---

 ## 🧩 Features